Kahn/freetel/mini-asterisk-gui/README.txt

 Installation
 ------------

-Note: this process may overwrite your Asterisk extensions.conf and sip.conf files - back them up if you have an existing Asterisk installation that you want to keep.
+NOTE: this process may overwrite your Asterisk extensions.conf and sip.conf files - back them up if you have an existing Asterisk installation that you want to keep.
 The IP0X ipkg does attempt to backup the modified conf files to *.bak but no guarantees....